-Tahm Kench set for League of Legends rework in Season 10 | Dexerto.com
+Tahm Kench rework finally coming in "early" League Season 11 - Dexerto

-Tahm Kench is set to have his 'acquired taste' adjusted slightly in Season 10.
-The River King will be receiving a mini-rework targeting Devour and Abyssal Voyage following the 2020 World Championship, Riot devs have revealed — and it looks like it will soon be time to unbench the Kench again in Season 10.
+Tahm Kench is set to have his ‘acquired taste’ adjusted slightly in early 2021.
+The River King will be receiving a mini-rework targeting Devour and Abyssal Voyage during the Season 11 preseason, Riot devs have revealed — and it looks like it will soon be time to unbench the Kench again.

-Riot unveiled their plans for the notorious support in a dev blog over the weekend.
+Riot unveiled their plans for the notorious support in a dev blog in late June.
 Their idea to “carefully balance” the River King, game designer Kevin ‘Captain’ Huang said, was to target his two most iconic abilities: his deep-diving ultimate, and his ‘Devour’ mechanic.

 “It’s no secret [Tahm Kench] is one of the champions most famous for being weak for a vast majority of players because his kit is strong for pros,” Huang said.
 “Tahm has a lot of power that specifically requires the highest degree of coordinated play.”